AngelaFabregues/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 Property Index is always configured in Async mode hence it might lag behind in reflecting the current repository state while performing the query_

 Taking another example.
-To support following query
+To support following query:

     //*[jcr:contains(., 'text')]